Alexey-Tsarev/dockered/README.md

  - Apache 2.4 with PHP 5.6
  - Apache 2.4 with PHP 7.0
  - MariaDB 10.2
- - Tenginx 2.2.0 (Nginx fork)
+ - Tenginx 2.2.1 (Nginx fork)
- - Fail2Ban 0.10 (with some features from `sebres`: https://github.com/sebres/fail2ban/)
+ - Fail2Ban 0.10.1
- - Consul 0.9.3
+ - Consul 1.0.0
  - Registrator

 Tenginx uses as a frontend server: http://tengine.taobao.org
 It listens on 80 and 443 (`HTTP/2` and `ALPN` are supported) ports and forwards traffic to backend servers:
 Apache servers with different PHP versions.

-Fail2Ban built with the `incremental ban` feature: https://habrahabr.ru/post/238303/
+Fail2Ban may be built with the `incremental ban` feature: https://habrahabr.ru/post/238303/
+(you need to change a repo link in the Fail2Ban Dockerfile)

 The Tengine container has a `Let's encrypt` update script (for updating your domains SSL certificate), which runs periodically via cron.